 What happens if I’m suspected of academic misconduct?

-If you’re suspected of academic misconduct, for example if there’s code in your assignment from another student or from the internet that you haven’t referenced in your statement of originality, then there’s a formal process which we have to follow:
+If you’re suspected of academic misconduct, for example if there’s some code in your assignment which is identical to some code from somewhere else (e.g. another student’s submission or code from the internet) that you have not referenced in your statement of originality, then there’s a formal process which we have to follow:

-you’ll receive a “Potential Academic Misconduct” email—this is an ANU-wide template email that we are required to send in this situation
+you’ll receive a “Potential Academic Misconduct” email—this is a template email that we are required to send in this situation

-(optional) you’ll get an opportunity to meet with the course convenor (in this course, that’s Ben) to explain why your code is the same/similar to code found on the internet (or whatever your particular situation is)
+(optional) you’ll get an opportunity to meet with the course convenor to explain why your code is the same/similar to code found on the internet (or whatever your particular situation is)

 the convenor will make a decision and inform you via email of the decision and any follow-up steps required